shlomiassaf/ngrid/apps/ngrid-docs-app/content/concepts/context/context-example/context-example.md

 For example, if we remove the `pIndex` from the example above, each click for sort/pagination will clear the cache since there is no way for the context to identify and match exiting context to rows.

+## Context Pitfalls

+Some key points:

+- Context is state and managing state, as we all now, is **hard**.
+- **nGrid** is a composition of multiple features.
+Some interact with each other, some are native and some are plugins.

+Depending on the complexity of each feature and the areas in which it has effect on, managing the context might be tricky.

+For example, filtering is an operation which modifies the existing dataset.
+From here, things diverge based on the components used in **nGrid**.

+If the datasource implementation handles filtering on the **server** the entire datasource is replaced on each filtering operation.
+However, when filtering is done on the existing datasource, it is kept in memory but only a portion of it is actually used.

+Each behavior impact the context differently.
+Filtering on the server will clear the context, filtering on the client will keep it.

+Additional features on top of the above? more complexity!

+For example, the `Dynamic Virtual Scroll` strategy is sensitive to filtering, regardless of it's origin, other virtual scroll strategies might be less sensitive.
+It is all based on the implementation.

+In general, virtual scroll operations and different datasource implementations (e.e.
+Infinite Scroll) might have context specific behaviors.
+Read the documentation of the features you use for more information.